skyssolutions/lynxchan/src/be/Readme.md

 * `pruningMode`(Number): The pruning mode to be used.
 0 means no pruning at all.
 1 means pruning files as soon as they become orphaned.
 2 means prune orphaned files weekly.
 * `torPort`(Number): port that when used, will always mark the request as if it came from a TOR ip.
 * `sfwOverboard`: uri to be used for the sfw overboard.
+* `requireConfirmationForBoardCreation`(Boolean): if activated, only accounts with verified e-mails are able to create boards.
 * `CSP`: Content security policy directives.
 Example: `default-src 'self'`
 * `onlySfwLatestImages`(Boolean): makes so only SFW images are displayed on the front-page.
 * `inactivityThreshold`(Number): amount of days an user must be inactive so he and his boards will be marked as inactive.